alexmf91/user-stories-full-stack-technical-test/README.md

 You can find in the app:

-Semantic HTML
+- Semantic HTML
-Unit and component testing
+- Unit and component testing
-SASS
+- SASS
-Redux to handle local state
+- Redux to handle local state
-Mobile first, full responsive styles
+- Mobile first, full responsive styles
-Environment variables
+- Environment variables
-SOLID
+- SOLID
-DRY
+- DRY
-ESLint
+- ESLint
-npm start

 ## To Run the app:

-1- Go to backend folder and add a .env file with the .env.example content 2- Run npm ci in backend folder
+- 1- Go to backend folder and add a .env file with the .env.example content
+- 2- Run npm ci in backend folder
+- 3- Run npm start
-3- Go to frontend folder and add a .env.local file with the .env.example content 4- Run npm ci in frontend folder
+- 4- Go to frontend folder and add a .env.local file with the .env.example content
+- 5- Run npm ci in frontend folder
+- 6- Run npm start

 Open http://localhost:3000 to view it in the browser.